ArmineZak/coffee-machine/README.md

 # coffee-machine
-This programme shows how each string can be printed in a new line.
+This program gives instruction how to make coffee and calculates the amount of ingredients needed to make a certain amount of coffee.